Motor Vehicle Service Notification | Scam or Legal Validity of Motor Vehicle Service Notification

 #1.
 Company’s Name

-Since the unannounced notification will not include the name of the company, customers will have a hards time quest out who sent this.
 A valid manufacturer’s postcard shall bear the dealership’s brand, emblems, name, and seal.
 This’s easy to identify unwanted mail once you know that.
 Simply match the name & logo on your auto services appendages to the ones on postcards.

 #2.
 Legitimate Notification

-Give oneself time to check up the postcard at your facility.
-Make sure the letters are not coming from third-party suppliers of expanded warranties.
 The name, seal, logo, & even toll-free contacts numbers musts are all tantamount.
 Compare postcard to your vehicle service appendage to make sure this’s not a scam.

 This must come from your car’s manufacturer or dealership; else, discard this.
 Many third-party services & cars warranty extended vendors have already declared bankruptcy & are looking for new victims.
-They will sack you if vehicle care is required; you agree to their deception.

 You are still not sure the letters are valid, contact your cars dealership via the toll-free line provided on your original contract to confirm whether they sent the postcard.
 If they have not sent this, disregard this and go on with your day.